 3. The Civil Constitution allowed the state to assume control of some aspects of religion, including funding of clerical salaries and the responsibility for education and charitable works.

-4. It also required bishops and then all other clergy to swear an oath of loyalty to the state, to be taken in January 1791.
-Most bishops did not take this oath, though around 60 per cent of other clergy did.
+4. It also required bishops and then all clergy to swear an oath of loyalty to the state, to be taken in January 1791.
+Most bishops did not take this oath, though around 60 percent of lower clergy did.

 5. In April 1791 Pope Pius VI issued an encyclical condemning the Civil Constitution and threatening to suspend all clergy who took the oath.
 The Civil Constitution became a significant cause of division and disruption in the new society.

 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation: